ray-project/ray/doc/source/tune.rst

 An example of this can be found in `hyperband_example.py <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/hyperband_example.py>`__.
 The progress of one such HyperBand run is shown below.

-Note that some trial schedulers such as HyperBand require your Trainable to support checkpointing, which is described in the next section.
+Note that some trial schedulers such as HyperBand and PBT require your Trainable to support checkpointing, which is described in the next section.
 Checkpointing enables the scheduler to multiplex many concurrent trials onto a limited size cluster.

 ::